UConn Home Banner

 • Habitat: grows on sea cliffs from sea level to 1,300 feet

-• Description: This caudiciform plant is endangered in its native Hawaii.
+• Description: This caudiciform plant is critically endangered in its native Hawaii.
 Only 20 individuals in 4 native populations are known to exist.

 It grows on cliffs and its pollinator is believed to be extinct.